 It is recommended that one take your melatonin supplement about 20 minutes before you want to fall asleep.

 Do you have trouble sleeping at night?
-If so, you probably know how stressful it is to lye awake at night when you know that your body needs sleep.
-Many people struggle with sleep and find themselves turning to different medications in hopes to find a way to fall asleep more quickly.
+If so, you probably know how stressful it is to lie awake at night when you know that your body needs sleep.
+Many people struggle with sleep and find themselves turning to different pills or medications in hopes to find a way to fall asleep more quickly.
 You may have tried a variety of medications and may have found that nothing seems to work.
-If you are looking for a natural way to aide in sleep, you may want to consider taking melatonin.
-There are many advantages to this product.